dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-7.0.md

 ### Improved diagnostics for authentication in Blazor WebAssembly

-To help diagnose authentication issues in Blazor WebAssembly apps we added detailed logging that you can enable using the following logging configuration.
+To help diagnose authentication issues in Blazor WebAssembly apps, detailed logging is available.

 For more information, see <xref:blazor/fundamentals/logging?view=aspnetcore-7.0#blazor-webassembly-authentication-logging>.